Skip to content

 Basic typeFine of 3 to 12 months or imprisonment of 3 months to 1 year for aiding irregular entry or transit.

-Aggravated typesPenalty in its upper half for profit motive, organization, danger to life or a vulnerable victim.
+Aggravated typesPenalty in its upper half for profit motive, organisation, danger to life or a vulnerable victim.

 Exclusion of penaltyThe acts are not punishable where the sole aim is to provide humanitarian aid.